How to Provide Developmental Feedback

 2) Do not sugar coat the feedback

 A spoon full of sugar will not make developmental feedback go down.
-Sugar coating developmental feedback or using ambiguous statements when giving feedback will not improve employee performance.
+Sugar coating developmental feedback, using the feedback sandwich, or choosing to use ambiguous statements when giving feedback will not improve employee performance.
+Moreover, your overall message may be diluted (i.e, the employee may think the one piece of critical feedback isn't a big deal or isn't high priority if you give that feedback with two pieces of positive feedback).
 At the end of the day, improvement in employee performance is the goal.
 Be direct and be kind.

 Because many managers can struggle to give feedback, providing the right education/training/workshops on feedback (the importance of feedback, how to give feedback, how to receive feedback, etc.) and the right tools (how will feedback be documented?) is essential.